ptkoo/machineLearningJourney/README.md

 ## Date: June 9, 2024

 ### Overview
-Today, I reviewed the fundamental concepts of machine learning, including Logistic Regression.
+Today, I reviewed the fundamental concepts of machine learning, including Logistic Regression and KNN.

 #### 2. Logistic Regression
 - **Definition**: A statistical method for predicting binary outcomes from a set of continuous or categorical predictor variables.